-Sontenish Myers is a Caribbean-American writer-director based in Harlem, NY.
-She is is a graduate and adjunct professor of NYU's Graduate Film program.
+Sontenish Myers is a Jamaican-American writer-director based in Harlem, NY.
+She is a graduate and adjunct professor of NYU's Graduate Film program.
 Sontenish has written and directed 4 short films to date.
 In her work, racial identity, womanhood, power dynamics, and the heroic journey are often explored.
 She is particularly interested in doing so across genres, from dramas, science fiction/fantasy, to dark comedies.